Starobinsky Inflation and the Latest CMB Data: A Subtle Tension?: Introduction

+Higher-order gravity theories are built from curvature invariants constructed out of the Riemann tensor and covariant derivatives.
+A systematic way to classify the individual terms in the higher-order gravitational action is through their mass dimension.
+Working in natural units, the covariant derivative $\nabla_{\mu}$ carries mass dimension one, whereas the Riemann tensor $R_{\mu\nu\alpha\beta}$ has mass dimension two.
+As a simple example, the Ricci scalar appearing in the Einstein–Hilbert action corresponds to an operator of mass dimension two.
+At mass dimension four, there exist four independent curvature invariants; however, only two of them contribute to the field equations:

+At mass dimension six, on the other hand, there are eight relevant invariants, which can be chosen as \cite{Decanini2007, Fulling1992}:

+Within the effective field theory framework, this classification provides a natural interpretation of higher-order operators as higher-energy corrections to GR.
+In this context, the leading corrections to the Einstein–Hilbert action arise at mass dimension four, while subleading contributions correspond to operators of mass dimension six, and so on.

+In order to study a simple deformation of Starobinsky inflation, we introduce an additional term to the $R+R^2$ model.
+Within a bottom-up effective field theory approach, the most natural correction at mass dimension four is the $R^{\mu\nu}R_{\mu\nu}$ term.
+However, this operator is known to suffer from pathologies associated with ghost degrees of freedom \cite{DeFelice2023}.
+The next relevant corrections appear at mass dimension six, consisting of eight independent operators, among which the $R^3$ term is the simplest.
+Indeed, by including only this term, the theory retains a single additional scalar degree of freedom, remains free of ghosts, and continues to fall within the $f(R)$ framework.
+Beyond its simplicity, $R^3$ inflation has the practical advantage that the model smoothly reduces to pure Starobinsky inflation in the limit $\alpha_0 = 0$.
+This allows us to test both the extended theory and its Starobinsky limit within a unified framework.

-Although the pure Starobinsky model remains a compelling candidate for cosmic inflation, higher-order curvature corrections are likely to be present in a more complete theoretical framework.
-Motivated by this, we also study the impact of higher-order curvature corrections, specifically the $R^3$ term.
-We examine its behavior first within a simplified approach, in which $\Lambda$CDM data are used to infer the corresponding range of $N_k$, and then in a more complete treatment, where the $R^3$ inflationary potential is implemented directly into the Boltzmann code CLASS.
+The purpose of introducing the $R^3$ term is to investigate how a minimal deformation of the Starobinsky model affects its level of agreement with CMB observations.
+We examine the $R^3$ model behavior first within a simplified approach, in which $\Lambda$CDM data are used to infer the corresponding range of $N_k$, and then in a more complete treatment, where the inflationary potential is implemented directly into the Boltzmann code CLASS.

 Before starting, let us discuss a few points about the notations in this paper.
 We shall work with natural units such that $\hbar=c=1$, and the reduced Planck mass is $M_{P}=\left(8\pi G\right)^{-1/2}\approx2.4\times10^{18}GeV$.
 The signature of the metric is followed by $\left(-,+,+,+\right)$ and the background is spatially flat Friedmann-Lemaître-Robertson-Walker (FLRW).